stenglein-lab/btv_segment_table/README.md

 ### BTV Reference Sequence

-The BTV reference sequences must be supplied to the pieline in FASTA format.
-The pipeline comes with a default reference sequence file, [here](./input/refseq/BTV_refseq.fasta)).
+The BTV reference sequences must be supplied to the pipeline in FASTA format.
+The pipeline comes with a default reference sequence file, [here](./input/refseq/btv_refseq.fasta)).

 It is possible to provide a FASTA file with different BTV reference sequences.
 When you run the pipeline, simply use the --refseq_fasta command line option, for instance: